-May 2017 is the annual Mental Health Awareness Month and American University of Health Sciences (AUHS) sends their thoughts and prayers to those who are suffering from mental illness.
-Mental illness affects millions of people in America each year and AUHS encourages you to learn about mental disorders, become aware of treatments and mental health screenings, and spread the word about mental health.
-Mental Health Awareness Month had been celebrated since 1949 by Mental Health America and its affiliates across the country, according to Mental Health America (MHA).
+May 2017 is the annual Mental Health Awareness Month, and American University of Health Sciences (AUHS) sends their thoughts and prayers to those who are suffering from mental illness.
+Mental illness affects millions of people in America each year, and AUHS encourages you to learn about mental disorders, become aware of the treatments and mental health screenings that are available, and spread the word about mental health.
+Mental Health Awareness Month has been celebrated since 1949 by Mental Health America and its affiliates across the country, according to Mental Health America (MHA).
 Here is a list of 10 facts that you should know about mental illness.

 - What is mental illness?
 Mental illnesses are “health conditions involving changes in thinking, emotion or behavior (or a combination of these).
 Mental illnesses are associated with distress and/or problems functioning in social, work or family activities,” according to the American Psychiatric Association (APA).

-- There are more than 200 classified forms of mental illness, according to Some of the more common disorders are clinical depression, bipolar disorder, dementia, schizophrenia and anxiety disorders.
-Symptoms may include changes in mood, personality, personal habits and/or social withdrawal.
+- There are more than 200 classified forms of mental illness, according to Mental Health America (MHA).
+Some of the more common disorders are clinical depression, bipolar disorder, dementia, schizophrenia, and anxiety disorders.
+Symptoms may include changes in mood, personality, personal habits, and/or social withdrawal.

-- 1 in 5 adults in America or 43.8 million people experiences mental illness each year, according to the National Alliance on Mental Illness (NAMI).
+- 1 in 5 adults in America—43.8 million people—experiences mental illness each year, according to the National Alliance on Mental Illness (NAMI).